Yurok: Sacred artifact repatriation

 In 2010, 217 sacred artifacts were returned to the Yurok tribe by the Smithsonian Institution.
 The condor feathers, headdresses and deerskins had been part of the Smithsonian's collection for almost 100 years and represent one of the largest Native American repatriations.
 The regalia will be used in Yurok ceremonies and on display at the tribe's cultural center.

+Spirituality/Religion

+Yurok cosmology has been described as a "polytheistic monism", with various gods and spirits as a facet of the Great Spirit.
+"Evil" is said to come from imbalance, rather than there being evil spirits like Satan.